 It isn’t possible to change the makeup of your skin, so you won’t be able to stop your skin from being oily.
 Your skin changes as you get older so it might naturally become less oily.
 This is especially common for teenagers whose skin becomes less oily and less acne-prone as they get older.

 But, this isn’t always the case and some people have oily and acne-prone skin forever.
 The best thing to do is to regularly wash your face with gentle cleansers and try to keep on top of pimples.

 Is oily skin bad?

 Not necessarily.
+In fact, oily skin ages better.
 Your skin is supposed to produce oils.
 The oil helps to keep your hair and skin hydrated and is good for your skin.
 The main issue is when your skin produces too much oil.
 This can clog your pores and make your skin feel greasy.

 This means it’s important to regularly clean your face to stop the oil from clogging your pores.
 But you also need to make sure that you don’t clean your face too much or use cleansers or scrubs that dry out your skin.

 It’s best to use acid exfoliants rather than scrubs that contain sand or other aggressive substances.

 Acid exfoliants will help to clean your face and remove dead skin.
 More aggressive scrubs with sand or other similar substances can cause micro-tears on your skin.
 They can make you feel as though you are removing the oil and making your skin cleaner and smoother.

 But really you’re stripping it of too much oil.
 As mentioned above, some oil is important and healthy for your skin, so stripping too much off isn’t a good idea.